harshit-dotcom/harshit-dotcom/README.md

 - 👀 I have a good command on C++, Python and Javascript Programming Language.
 - 🌱 I’m currently learning Problem Solving using Data Structures & Algorithms.
 - 💞️ I’m looking to collaborate on MERN Stack Projects.
-- 📫 Reach me at LinkedIn https://www.linkedin.com/in/harshitisreal/
+- 📫 Reach me out on LinkedIn https://www.linkedin.com/in/harshitisreal/

 <!---
 harshit-dotcom/harshit-dotcom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.